 - Can be used during penetrative sex

 The Soft Cup can often be found in local drugstores, or check it out online: (Soft Cups on Amazon).

 - Eco friendly, and affordable period protection

-- Sits low in the vaginal canal, just so that the stem isn’t sticking out
+- Sits low, just so that the stem isn’t sticking out

 - Firm cylinder made from medical grade silicone